 Who can be affected?
-Witnesses, employees, colleagues, clients and family members all can be affected by a Critical Incident.
+Witnesses, employees, colleagues, clients and family members can be affected by a Critical Incident.

 Typical examples of a Critical Incident include: robbery; auto accident; client illness (e.g. heart attack in lobby); severe or prolonged illness of employee (e.g. cancer); sudden death of employee; and natural disaster.

-The purpose of the Critical Incident debriefing is to take the active memories of the event and store them into long term memory.
+The purpose of the Critical Incident debriefing is to take the active memories of the event and store them into long-term memory.

-Until closure is reached our minds continue to run a memory track of the event in the hope of having the incident make sense and be logical.
+Until closure is reached, our minds continue to run a memory track of the event in the hope of having the incident make sense and be logical.

-For those persons who continue to not sleep, have anger issues emerge, or continue to have difficulty in focusing attention a debriefing may prevent Post Traumatic Stress.
+For those who continue to not sleep, have anger issues emerge, or continue to have difficulty in focusing attention a debriefing may prevent Post Traumatic Stress.

-Your employee can feel comfortable and confident talking with Finding the Light about how a Critical Incident is affecting them.
+Your employee can feel comfortable and confident talking with Finding The Light about how a Critical Incident is affecting them.
 They know their concerns will be kept confidential.

 Encouraging your valuable employee to receive a Critical Incident Debriefing may save you the possibility of losing the services of that staff member and the flow-on effect to other staff.

-Call us now to discuss your organisation’s needs and how we can help you.
+If you are considering critical incident debriefing in Bundaberg or the Wide Bay Burnett, call us now to discuss your organisation’s needs and how we can help you.